-However, many times new Rottweiler owners mistake this breeds' tendency to 'talk or grumble' with actual growling - and it's not the same at all!
+It’s not unusual for new Rottweiler owners mistake this breeds’ tendency to ‘talk or grumble’ with actual growling – and it’s not the same at all!

 If your dog seems to make rumbling sounds deep in his throat when you are petting him, or when he’s relaxed and being loved on, chances are he’s simply expressing his contentment.
 It’s sort of like a cat purring, and isn’t an aggressive action.